5 Winter Adventures in Chequamegon-Nicolet National Forest’s Lakewood Area

 Hike to the Top of Quartz Hill

 Quartz Hill is a hidden gem of the Chequamegon-Nicolet.
 Literally.
-Brush off the snow from one of boulders along the trail, and you’ll see it’s inlaid with quartz crystal.
+Brush off the snow from one of the boulders along the trail, and you’ll see it’s inlaid with quartz crystal.
 While beautiful, be sure to leave the rocks and quartz as they are, so others can enjoy.

 Park just off Highway 32 to the west.
-You’ll first see a trail leading further westward (which takes you to the site of now-removed fire tower), but Quartz Hill is to the east.
-Walk across the highway and find the trail leading east into the woods — then you’re headed the right direction.
+You’ll first see a trail leading further westward (which takes you to the site of a now-removed fire tower), but Quartz Hill is to the east.
+Walk across the highway and find the trail leading east into the woods — then you’re headed in the right direction.

 The trek is less than half a mile, but keep in mind it goes uphill.
 It’s worth it — at the top, you’ll be rewarded with a scenic overlook of the Chequamegon-Nicolet forest.
 Depending on snow cover, you may need snowshoes for the short journey.